U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

-This capability allows the energy company to curtail a customer's consumption if deemed necessary.
+With the use of two-way meter communication, utility companies have the capability to curtail a customer's consumption if deemed necessary.

-No. For the purposes of this survey, Net Metering is defined as installations that are primarily used to offset a customer's own energy needs, and only selling electricity back to the utility (typically at retail rates) if the net metering application produces more electricity than the customer needs for their own use.
+No. For the purposes of this survey, net metering is defined as installations that are primarily used to offset a customer's own energy needs and only selling electricity back to the utility if the net metering application produces more electricity than the customer needs for their own use.
 Net metering customers are usually provided a "credit" that can be used to offset usage at another time period.